Michel-DeGroot/PayApi-Multi-page-website/README-template.md

 ### What I learned

-This project's goal was to work on my HTML, CSS & JavaScript skills
+This project's goal was to hone my HTML, CSS & JavaScript skills

 To see how you can add code snippets, see below: